Functions for plotting and mapping#

 def interactive_winter_comparison_lineplot(da, years=None, title="Winter comparison", frame_width=600, frame_height=350, start_month="Sep", end_month="Apr", force_complete_season=False):

-""" Make a bokeh lineplot with markers comparing monthly mean data across winter seasons
+""" Make an interactive lineplot with markers comparing monthly mean data across winter seasons

 Args: